hoppjan/luebeck-mensa-widget/README.md

-# Lübeck Mensa Widget
+# Mensa SH

 ![Release Build Status](https://github.com/hoppjan/luebeck-mensa-widget/actions/workflows/build.yaml/badge.svg)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/hoppjan/luebeck-mensa-widget?include_prereleases)
 ![Apache 2.0 Licence](https://img.shields.io/github/license/hoppjan/luebeck-mensa-widget)

-Lübeck Mensa Widget is an Android application that displays the menu of the cafeteria and mensa located in the university district of Lübeck.
+Mensa SH is an Android application that displays the menu of the cafeteria and mensa located in the university district of Lübeck.
 The app provides a widget for users to access the daily menu directly from their device's home screen.

 <div>
     <img